 - Increased happiness and overall quality of life

-“[Music is] important as a spiritual tool and for really enlivening the human spirit,” Harps said.
+“[Music is] important as a spiritual tool for enlivening the human spirit in addition to providing a place of harmony between residents, family members and care staff.”
+Harps said.

-When CMSS staff members are trained in the benefits of music enrichment, they can bring that knowledge to their caregiving.
-Our new Music & Medicine Task Force is actively developing programs that will bring the benefits of music enrichment to CMSS residents and team members alike.
+When CMSS staff members are trained in the benefits of music enrichment, they bring and increased knowledge and empathy to their caregiving.
+Our new CMSS Music & Wellness Task Force is actively working to develop programs that will bring the benefits of music enrichment to CMSS residents and team members alike.

-What is the Music & Medicine Task Force?
+What is the CMSS Music & Wellness Task Force?

-The task force is made up of several CMSS team and board members, including Bill Lowe, President and Chief Executive Officer; Dr. Noel DeBacker, Medical Director of Wesley Place and John Gould, Director of Dining & Life Enrichment.
-Once a month, they meet about how they can bring music to resident care in new ways and how to encourage staff to showcase their talents and creativity.
+The task force is comprised of several CMSS team members, including Bill Lowe, President and Chief Executive Officer; Dr. Noel DeBacker, Medical Director of Wesley Place; Rose Policarpio, Director of Nursing, Dick Wright, board member and John Gould, Director of Dining & Life Enrichment.
+They will be meeting quarterly to discuss how they can bring music to resident care in new and exciting ways and to encourage staff to showcase their creativity.
+The goals of the task force include: